Newborn Care in the Delivery Room

 A score of 7 to 10 is considered normal.
 A score of 4 to 6 may mean that the baby

-or below means that the baby needs rescue breathing and lifesaving techniques.
+below means that the baby needs rescue breathing and lifesaving methods.

 Newborn physical exam in the delivery room

 A brief physical exam is done to check for obvious signs that the baby is healthy.

 Other procedures will be done over the next few minutes and hours.
 These may be done

 in the delivery room, in the nursery, or in your room.
 The location will depend on